apache/fluo-website/_fluo-1-2/administration/run-fluo-in-yarn.md

 ## Install and Configure Fluo YARN launcher

 To install the Fluo YARN launcher, you will need to obtain a distribution tarball.
 It is recommended that you download the [latest release].
-You can also build a distribution from the master branch by following these steps which create a tarball in `distribution/target`:
+You can also build a distribution from the main branch by following these steps which create a tarball in `distribution/target`:

     git clone https://github.com/apache/fluo-yarn.git